 After Fastly support has enabled the FTP endpoint for your account, follow these instructions to add FTP as a logging endpoint:

 - Review the information in our Setting Up Remote Log Streaming guide.

-Fill out the New FTP logging endpoint fields as follows:
+Fill out the Create a new File Transfer Protocol (FTP) endpoint fields as follows:

 - In the Address field, type the hostname or IP address of the FTP server.
 In the port field, type the port number you're using for FTP (the default is